 Devices purchased from ST distributors or direct from Twilio should use one of these images:

-Due to extended leadtimes, we have also enabled a programming partner to load the imp006 bootstrap into STM32F413ZHJ6 & STM32F423ZHJ6 devices that customers have sourced elsewhere.
-These devices use a different encryption key and so require these different images, which all have "early006" in their filenames:
+Due to extended leadtimes, we have also enabled a programming partner to load the imp006 bootstrap into STM32F413ZHJ6 and STM32F423ZHJ6 devices that customers have sourced elsewhere.
+These devices use a different encryption key and so require these different images:

 Once the image has been ingested, there is no functional difference between a programming house imp006 and an ST device.